You Can Buck The Trend

 In the United States, 79% of infants start out being breastfed, but by 6 months, that number has dropped to 49%.
 By 12 months, it’s even lower at 27%.
 And all this is happening despite a rising number of lactation consultants.
 Most moms don’t plan on “falling off the wagon” with breastfeeding.
 But even with more breastfeeding help available, moms and babies still aren’t getting the help they need.

 A lot of this is because of the model we have set up for breastfeeding help: take a short class during pregnancy that gives you a few tips and then come into a clinic if you have problems.
 But low breastfeeding rates from the previous decades have left us with a huge information gap to contend with along with a growing list of challenges like babies with special needs, premature babies, working and pumping and legal issues.
+I don’t have all the answers to your breastfeeding problems.
+Breastfeeding is incredibly individual.
+But here are some things that the Birth Multiverse approach can do for you:

-- Uses creative problem solving.
+- Creative problem solving.
 Travel a lot for work?
 Lost your milk supply?
 Haven’t been able to make enough milk from the start?
 Baby won’t take the breast?
 There are more answers than formula!
 Breastfeeding may look different for you depending on you and your baby’s situation, but it is for every mom and baby!

 - Combines the scientific and the holistic.
 I thoroughly research the science behind different remedies and strategies and believe that both science and nature have things to offer.
 Get the best of both worlds.